-Setting Up the MOM Hierarchy (Optional) on page 39 Advanced Configuration on page 26
+Setting Up the MOM Hierarchy (Optional) Advanced Configuration

 Setting Up the MOM Hierarchy (Optional)

 • Mom hierarchy is designed for large systems to configure how information is passed directly to the pbs server.

 The MOM hierarchy allows you to override the compute nodes' default behavior of reporting status updates directly to the pbs server.
 Instead, you configure compute nodes so that each node sends its status update information to another compute node.
 The compute nodes pass the information up a tree or hierarchy until eventually the information reaches a node that will pass the information directly to pbs server.
 This can significantly reduce network traffic and ease the load on the pbs server in a large system.